2.0 EcoBoost Common Engine Problems

 • Carbon Build-up

 First up is coolant intrusion.
 There is a flaw in the EcoBoost design where the cylinder head and cylinder block meet together.
 This allows coolant to leak into the cylinders, as is a product of weak gasket and the open deck block design.
-This is mainly an issue for first gen 2.0 EcoBoosts, as it was largely rectified with the second gen’s redesign.
+This is mainly an issue for earlier 2nd gen engines from 2015-2019.

 Next are cracked exhaust manifolds.
 As we mentioned, the EcoBoost uses an integrated exhaust manifold on the cylinder head.
 While this is good for flow and emissions, the manifold is prone to cracking.
 Exhaust leaks are serious issues on turbocharged cars, as they can result in severe overboosting.